CatBackmanCasino/MS1-ericbackman-plantaway/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+The testing has mainly concisted in testing it on all my own devices and also with google dev-tools.

+Physical devices tried

 ### Validator Testing